ByteBuildersLabs/ByteBeastsBackend/CONTRIBUTION.md

 # Contribution Guidelines
 Thank you for considering contributing to this project!
 We appreciate your time and effort in improving our work.
-Below are the guidelines to help you contribute effectively.
-But first, join our [Telegram]([url](https://t.me/+-84e2pqLtqNkZDAx))!
+Below are the guidelines to help you contribute effectively, but first, join our [Telegram](https://t.me/+-84e2pqLtqNkZDAx)!

 # How to Contribute
 ### 1. Fork the Repository: